 The repository protocol is used for clients to control repositories which are stores of CCNx content, usually persistent stores.

 %C1.R.sw - request repository to retrieve and store content.
 The prefix of the name before this start write command component must be the prefix of the content to be written.
 Following this there should be a nonce component.

 - Checked Start Write Command

 %C1.R.sw-c - similar to above, but the repository firsts checks for the presence of the stream and does not store it if it is already present.
 The repository responds in either case.
-Following the command component is a nonce component, a segment name component, and an explicit digest component, the last two identifying precisely the first segment of the stream to be stored.
+Following the command component is a nonce component, a segment name component, and an explicit digest component, the last two identifying precisely the first (or only) segment of the stream to be stored.

 Nonce (Namespace N)